assiavarna/configpeek/readme.txt

 4. standalone app to avoid the Backend???!!
 (Electron App)
 5. add timestamp to downloads logs
 6. compare few configs feature
-7. beautify the serach flags - some lines around that itch my eye - font increase, and colour change
+7. beautify the search flags - some lines around that itch my eye - font increase, and colour change
+8. add not working fro now on Update CTA's